-A motion of the Board of the Central Puget Sound Regional Transit Authority retaining the University Street Station name while staff develops a comprehensive, system-wide plan for naming stations throughout the Sound Transit District and across multiple lines of service to be implemented in coordination with the East Link Extension opening
+A motion of the Board of the Central Puget Sound Regional Transit Authority renaming University Street Station in coordination with the Northgate Link Extension opening.

 Background

 Sound Transit does not currently own University Street Station, part of the Downtown Seattle Transit Tunnel.
 Sound Transit will take possession of the Downtown Seattle Transit Tunnel from King County Metro in 2020.
 In March 2019, Sound Transit staff began a renaming process for the University Street Station to provide a better wayfinding experience for customers once Sound Transit owns the station.
 This will help riders avoid confusion with the current University of Washington Station and the future U District Station.
 The name will also help customers with wayfinding.